Chapa-Et/chapa-flutter/README.md

 - 🌐 **Web Checkout Support:** Enable users to use the web checkout for additional payment options.

 ---

+## **Requirement**

+To accept money with Chapa in real time, a Merchant should pass all the KYC process and must be in Live mode.

+If you are a developer and testing how Chapa works, you can only test using test numbers: [Chapa's Test Numbers](https://developer.chapa.co/test/testing-mobile)

+---
 ## **Preview**

 <div style="display: flex; justify-content: space-between; align-items: center;">